 If this doesn’t alleviate pain, orthopedic specialists can recommend further treatment such as steroid injections to address inflammation and pain or even newer treatment options like platelet rich plasma.

-Stem cell injections are also being explored to alleviate aches and pain related to older injuries that still flare up from time to time.
-Reducing inflammation goes a long way towards fighting aches and pains and orthopedic specialists will work with you towards achieving this health goal.
+Stem cell injections are also being explored to alleviate aches and pain related to old injuries that still flare up from time to time.
+Reducing inflammation goes a long way towards fighting aches and pains, and orthopedic specialists will work with you towards achieving this health goal.

 No one wants to live with pain.
-If the weather affects older injuries or chronic joint pain, there’s hope with treatment from expert orthopedic specialists at AICA Orthopedics.
-Proven treatment methods specifically implemented to treat your injury or chronic pain can help you find the relief you have been looking for.
-Don’t let the weather, injuries, or pain keep you down.
-Contact our orthopedic specialists at AICA Orthopedics to find out how we can help alleviate your pain and improve your quality of life in any type of weather.
+If the weather affects old injuries or chronic joint pain, there’s hope with treatment from expert orthopedic specialists at AICA Orthopedics.
+Proven treatment methods correctly implemented to treat your injury or chronic pain can help you find the relief you have been looking for.
+Don’t let the weather, injuries, or discomfort keep you down.
+Contact our orthopedic specialists at AICA Orthopedics to find out how we can help alleviate your pain and improve your quality of life in any weather.